-A digital break can be extremely helpful for people who feel like they are always on their smartphones, constantly being bombarded with notifications or feel that they are hopelessly addicted to their black screens.
+A digital break can be extremely helpful for people who feel like they are always on their digital devices being constantly bombarded with notifications, or feel that they are hopelessly addicted to their black screens.

 Why digital break?

-Usually, these distractions come from browsing the internet.
-My favorite escape is reading comments on online forums, mostly reddit, and getting lost in other people’s stories, opinions, and ideas.
-It might have something to do with the fact that I find how we interact our social world very fascinating.
+Usually, these distractions come from browsing the Internet.
+My favourite escape is reading comments on online forums, mostly reddit, and getting lost in other people’s stories, opinions, and ideas.
+It might have something to do with the fact that I find how humans interact with the social world extremely fascinating (hello, Sociology major).

 This is especially true when we are also avoiding taking care of our responsibilities.
 After hours spent escaping into the digital world, the real world still awaits us.
-The dishes remain undone, the dogs unfed, the deadlines approaching, the house disorganized.
+The dishes remain undone, the dog unfed, the deadlines approaching, and the house disorganized.

 Spending time online must be an elective experience rather than a default setting.

 While there are many ways to incorporate digital breaks into our routine, and it is unique to each individual, here are some ideas I have found to be useful for taking a break from the digital world.

 Daily Digital Breaks